AngryFennec/ml-cv/README.md

 3. Run build command: `python 3 -m build` on Unix/Max or `python -m build` on Windows
 4. The `dist` folder appears, there are two package files inside: `.tar.gz` and `.wheel`

+#### Install from git
+Use command `pip install git+https://github.com/AngryFennec/ml-cv.git@0.10.1` Or check `https://github.com/AngryFennec/ml-cv/tags` tags list and use custom tag number in the command above

 ### Task 1 instructions

 Virtual environment created using poetry